The two most fundamental facts in Healthcare

 I believe though that two fundamental facts precede everything else in healthcare.
-It is as if they lie at the foundation of healthcare, and everything else is a consequence of them: Every single human life is irreplaceable and There is still no reliable cure for several devastating diseases.
+It is as if they lie at the foundation of healthcare, and everything else is a consequence.

 Sooner or later, we will all face a disease and healthcare will play a role in our lives.
 Despite such universality, healthcare systems are poorly understood — healthcare is everywhere but its complexity seems to confuse us.

 There are several moving parts within the system, many of which are unique and not found anywhere else — like the level of government regulation and the peculiar relationship between patients and doctors.
 In addition to the numerous actors, there are also moral imperatives and dilemmas spread out throughout the interactions between actors.

 I believe that two fundamental facts precede everything else in healthcare.
 It is as if they lie at the foundation of healthcare, and everything else is a consequence of them.
 They are: